YASKAWA Standard Interface Commands

 -

-In the upper-part ribbon of Mech-Metrics, select to configure the meaning for values (1 to 8) of the custom parameter (such as custom parameter 1).
+In the ribbon at the top of the Mech-Metrics configuration interface, select to configure the meanings of the values (1 to 8) for the specified custom parameter (such as custom parameter 1).

 -